 1. Lanserhof at The Arts Club

-A collaboration between Austrian medi-spa Lanserhof and private members’ venue The Arts Club, Lanserhof at The Arts Club is billed as the world’s first medical gym, combining high-tech equipment with state-of-the-art training to offer an unparalleled experience for members.
+Another London luxury gym to have on your radar is a collaboration between Austrian medi-spa Lanserhof and private members’ venue The Arts Club.
+Lanserhof at The Arts Club is billed as the world’s first medical gym, combining high-tech equipment with state-of-the-art training to offer an unparalleled experience for members.
 In line with the Lanserhof brand, preventative and regenerative healthcare is the focus.
 ‘The world’s most comprehensive induction package’ includes a full body assessment using an MRI scanner, cardiovascular screening, diagnostics overseen by a nurse, and a personal trainer to create a unique fitness plan.
 The chic gym features Technogym equipment, complete with micro-chip technology that remembers everything about your workout – from the height of your seat to the weights you lift.
 Alongside the plethora of medical and fitness facilities, members can enjoy all the luxury perks you’d expect from a health club of this calibre.
 The all-white, curved changing rooms are immaculate and kitted out with LANS Derma in-house products, while beauty treatments on offer use only the best German skincare brands, such as Royal Fern and Augustinus Bader.
 After your workout, you can drop your sportswear off at a laundry service, who deliver it back to you fresh and ready for your next visit – albeit for an extra £1,000 a year. lhtac.com

 Who goes?
 The Lanserhof retreats have hosted the likes of Victoria Beckham and Cara Delevigne, while the new gym at The Arts Club has had the Gwenyth Paltrow seal of approval.